 Our Clients often come to us because they have decided they would prefer to leave employment and negotiate an exit.
 We explore this further below.
 We also support clients through the tribunal processes and for some this may be the only way as the employer will not engage in settlement or because they have concluded that the employer should answer the allegations publicly.

 Everyone’s response is different and each is legitimate.

-Negotiating an exit package following allegations of sexual harassment is often very delicate and you may be best placed to seek specialist advice before embarking on the negotiation process.
+The advice you need following sexual harassment may often be very delicate and you may be best placed to seek specialist advice before embarking on the negotiation process.
 We set out below some advice on general principles.

 You should then outline what you are looking for – payment of your contractual payments as well as benefits in addition to compensation.

-If there is to be an agreement, you will be asked to sign a settlement agreement that will often contain an NDA or confidentiality clause.
+If there is to be a settlement agreement, it will often contain a non-disclosure agreement (NDA) or confidentiality clause which you will be you will be asked to sign.
 You may have some strong feelings about this.
-It is likely to be open to you to agree an NDA and still be able to refer the matter to a regulator or law enforcement agency, but generally the employer will want to prevent you from discussing the circumstances leading to the termination of your employment and the terms of the settlement agreement are confidential.
-We would always expect this to also bind the employer and the perpetrator.
+It is likely to be open to you to agree to an NDA and still be able to refer the matter to a regulator or law enforcement agency.